 Epiphany of the Lord Catholic Parish was founded in East Toledo in 2013.
-We utilize facilities at 3 campuses.
-Parishioners worship at all three of our churches.
+We utilize facilities at 2 campuses.
+Parishioners worship at both of our churches.
 Mass is celebrated at each of them during the week and on weekends.
-Please see our parish history, Legacy of Faith, to read about our 6 founding parishes and how we became 1 parish with three campuses.
+Please see our parish history, Legacy of Faith, to read about our 6 founding parishes and how we became 1 parish with two campuses.

 Where are the parish offices and when are they open?

-The parish offices are in the former rectory of St. Thomas Aquinas campus at 729 White St. The offices are open Monday through Friday, 9 am- 4 pm.
+The parish offices are in the former rectory of St. Thomas Aquinas campus at 729 White St. The offices are open Monday through Friday, 9 am- noon and 1 pm – 4 pm.
 The office number is 419-698-1519.